22940dev/port-jarvis/content/notes/netlify-analytics-review/index.md

 {{< image src="images/sources-bandwidth.png" alt="Referrer and bandwidth tracking on Netlify Analytics" >}}

-Clearly, as much as I wish they did, 30,000+ visitors didn't type my website directly into the URL bar in the past week.
+Clearly, as much as I wish they did, 60,000+ visitors didn't type my website directly into the URL bar in the past month.
 Some of my articles have been circulating on Hacker News, Reddit, Twitter, etc. — none of which have even made a blip on the dashboard.

 There are various possible reasons that referrers aren't being sent, mostly relating to HTTP headers and [increasingly sensible](https://blog.mozilla.org/blog/2019/06/04/firefox-now-available-with-enhanced-tracking-protection-by-default/) browser defaults, that aren't Netlify's fault.
 But this section is the most obvious example of important data you can miss out on by not tracking incoming visitors via JavaScript.